Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable4.md

 In summary, for this week you need to:

-1. **P:** Complete the Eagle Assignment
+1. **P:** Complete the Eagle Assignment and submit a specific list of changes made.
 2. **P:** Draw and describe your power/GPIO diagrams
-3. Remember that there is a CATME survey coming soon; be sure to look out for an email.
+3. CATME survey
 4. Update your User Manual and Technical Documentation with your findings.

 When all deliverables are finished, use the template to submit to ELC before the deadline.
 THERE SHOULD BE ONLY 1 SUBMISSION PER GROUP.
 The EAGLE files for the PCB correction assignment can be uploaded separately.